PiaMacalanda/PiaMacalanda/README.md

 # Hello, I'm Pia Katleya V. Macalanda! 👋

 I am passionate about coding and have a strong background in database management.
 I enjoy tackling complex problems and crafting elegant solutions.
-My journey in the tech world began with the BS Information Technology program.
+My journey in the tech world began with the BS Computer Science program.

 ## Education
 - *BS Computer Science*